Camu Camu Benefits: Nutrition, Dosage, & Side Effects

 1. Has Antioxidant And Anti-Inflammatory Properties

 This Amazonian berry is rich in antioxidants and can also reduce inflammation (3).
 Antioxidants protect the cells from the harmful action of free radicals.
 Regular intake of camu camu in specified dosage can help fight inflammation and decrease oxidative stress.
+This suggests that it may improve skin health by tackling conditions caused by oxidative stress and inflammation.
 However, the bioactives in camu camu responsible for these properties are yet to be clearly established.

 2. May Improve Immune Function